-Met Surf House was the perfect place making our Maldives dream a reality.
-There’s a common notion that the Maldives is too expensive to travel.
+Met Surf House was the perfect place to make our Maldives dream a reality.
+There’s a common notion that the Maldives is too expensive to travel to.
 Since most think it is too costly, there is a considerable amount of travelers that never take the opportunity to explore.

 We too thought the same until we met a couple on Instagram that informed us about guesthouses in the Maldives.
 They let us know that it is a great way to see the real Maldives.
 After taking some time to talk it over, we thought this would be an excellent opportunity.